bics/MineSweeper/README.md

 * Multiple js from [ChatGPT](https://chatgpt.com):
     1. Query selectors for grid and mine values
     2. Retrieving and creating Tile instances
-    3. Code to display bootrap toast message
+    3. Code to display bootsrap toast message
     4. Helper function multiple value check
     5. Generated a list for all vitest "expect" functions (removed in the process as placed in an extra file)
 * Footer element was copied from previous [Best Barber project](https://github.com/bics/BestBarber)